BranBlack3125/geog571/resume.md

 Bran.Black3125@gmail.com

-# Summary

-I qualify for this position because... hmmmm, I'm not really sure what the job is, so it's anyone's guess really.

 # Work Experience

-My recent work experienced has occured primarily Oregon State Univerity's (OSU, http://oregonstate.edu/) College of Earth, Ocean, and Atmospheric Sciences (CEOAS, http://ceoas.oregonstate.edu/about/)
+My most recent work experienced has occured primarily at Oregon State Univerity's (OSU, http://oregonstate.edu/) College of Earth, Ocean, and Atmospheric Sciences (CEOAS, http://ceoas.oregonstate.edu/about/)

 >_"At the College of Earth, Ocean, and Atmospheric Sciences, the landscape is our laboratory.
 Our explorations extend from local to global, from the core of the Earth through the seas and all the way to Mars, and from science to policy and practice."_